the-amazing-works-of-stephanie/gun-violence-analysis/README.md

 Initial Steps:
 1. Gather data and form a hypothesis
 - Gun homicide rates in all countries :D
-- Gun ownership rates in all countries D:
+- Gun ownership rates in all countries :D
 2. Combine the data together into one big table OR compare the tables in some way
 3. Examine, graph, and make conclusions
 4. For ML part, could possibly analyze the 1999-2017 data we have and "predict" the homicide rate by firearm for 2018-2020, then find relevant tables for countries we wanna pinpoint (the ones with the highest homicide rate) and see how well our algorithm has predicted the rates.